Q: How old is too old to start a startup?

 3. You have to have Zero Optionality.
 At least, you do to go big.
 This is perhaps most important.
-If you maintain optionality, it never works.
+If you maintain optionality, it never really scales.
 “I’ll try for a while and go back to Google if it doesn’t work.” or “I’ll do a lot of consulting while I see if it works.” or “I’ll raise $500k and see how it works.”

 This just never works.
 Great founders maintain Zero Optionality.
 Not because they are crazy risk takers.
 But because they just don’t see the risk.
 They have no need of back-up plans.
 They see The Future.

 So … if you need to maintain optionality — you may be too “old”.
 It’s something I see hold back so many founders.